gradle/gradle-build-action/README.md

 ### Cache debugging and analysis

-Gradle User Home state will be restored from the cache during the first `gradle-build-action` step for any workflow job.
-This state will be saved back to the cache at the end of the job, after all Gradle executions have completed.
 A report of all cache entries restored and saved is printed to the Job Summary when saving the cache entries.
 This report can provide valuable insignt into how much cache space is being used.